22q11.2 Deletion Syndrome in Children

 A child is more at risk for this disorder if they have a parent who has the condition or is carrying the faulty chromosome.
 But most cases occur randomly.

 What are the symptoms of 22q11.2DS in a child?

 Symptoms of 22q11.2DS may vary widely, even among family members.
-At least 30 symptoms have been seen with this disorder.
+Many symptoms have been seen with this disorder.
 Most children have only some of the symptoms.